sddbrown/safe-networking-sp/README.md

-# Read the Setup Instructions if you do not have and ElasticStack cluster to work from<br/>(i.e. ElasticCloud or a local install)
+# Read the Setup Instructions if you do not have an ElasticStack cluster (i.e. ElasticCloud or a local install)
 [Setup Instructions](docs/setup.md)
 # Start the SafeNetworking Application
 ###### 1. Clone repo